 And for all I love about Robinhood’s simplicity, there’s still things that you need to do outside of the app – besides performance charts and links to recent company news, most research on stocks is probably best done on the internet.
 Which I like (and others who are looking for a more robust trading app may not like), because it establishes the app as a tool that does one thing really really well.

 There’s also the concept of managing a complex financial account on a smartphone.
-I wrote a few weeks ago about how fintech is changing our lives and a big part of that is mobile money management.
 I’m a little old school in that I prefer using a big bulky desktop computer at an actual wooden desk for most things.
 As I mentioned in the beginning, Robinhood doesn’t have a web interface beyond the sign up process and even though I use a lot of financial apps they all have some sort of web interface, which somehow makes me feel like they’re more “real”.
 I know there’s 100 actual dollars (well, actual invested dollars) in my Robinhood account, but it feels separated from the rest of my finances and more like an experiment at this point than an actual part of my financial picture.

 Perhaps as the account grows the money in it will start to feel more real.
 Or maybe it’s just a little weird for those of us who still do a majority of their computing on, well, a computer.